MatiasCarabella/huffman-coding/README.md

-# Huffman encoding algorithm implementation
+# Huffman Coding algorithm implementation

-## About

-This repository contains a Java implementation of the Huffman coding algorithm for data compression.
+This repository contains a Java implementation of the [Huffman coding algorithm for data compression](https://en.wikipedia.org/wiki/Huffman_coding).
 The program reads a variable-length text input from the console, constructs a Huffman tree, and outputs the encoded text along with the original message.
 This project demonstrates an efficient method for lossless data compression.

 ## Features